ChaosTheLegend/RoboForge/README.md

 ## Git LFS

-Since unity projects can be very large, I have to use Git LFS (large file storage) to store assets, thus most(if not all) assets are stored as references
+Since unity projects can be very large, I have to use Git LFS (large file storage) to store assets

 ## Plugins used